First Cow: Production

 In October 2018, it was announced that Kelly Reichardt would direct the film, from a screenplay she wrote alongside Jonathan Raymond.
 Neil Kopp, Vincent Savino, Anish Savjani, Scott Rudin and Eli Bush would produce the film under their FilmScience and Scott Rudin Productions banners, respectively, while A24 would distribute.

 In November 2018, René Auberjonois was cast in the film.
 In March 2019, it was announced that John Magaro had joined the cast.

 Principal photography began in November 2018 in Oregon.
 The film was shot in a 4:3 aspect ratio.
+Reichardt dedicated the film to Peter Hutton, with whom she taught at Bard College.

 Release

 First Cow had its world premiere at the Telluride Film Festival on August 30, 2019.
 It screened at the New York Film Festival on September 28, 2019.
 Although it was released in four U.S. theaters on March 6, 2020, the film was pulled from release by A24 on March 15, due to the COVID-19 pandemic.
 It was released for purchase on VOD platforms on July 10, 2020, and became available to rent on July 21.